mahisha26r/-AI-Career-Coach-Powered-by-MOYA/README.md

-#  AI Career Coach – Powered by MOYA
+# 🧠 AI Career Coach – Powered by MOYA
-# 🧠 AI Career Coach

 AI Career Coach is a command-line assistant that helps users optimize resumes and prepare for interviews using powerful language models.
 Built with the [Moya](https://github.com/moyaproject/moya) multi-agent framework and OpenAI's GPT-4o, it offers contextual memory, resume scoring, and mock interview simulations.